Division of Research and Graduate Studies

 *Application/nomination forms are available at www.fresnostate.edu/academics/gradstudies under the "Financial Aid" link, then "Financial Opportunities through the Division of Research and Graduate Studies.

 The California Predoctoral Program is designed to increase the pool of potential faculty by supporting the doctoral aspirations of California State University students who have experienced economic and educational disadvantages.
 The program provides travel funds for qualified students to visit institutions that grant the doctorate and/or attend professional meetings with a faculty sponsor.
 Students in the program may also be considered to participate in a summer research program at a UC or CSU campus.

 President's Graduate Scholars Scholarships*

-Each year Fresno State awards entering graduate students President's Graduate Scholars scholarships of up to $3,500 each.
-President's Graduate Scholars may obtain a second year of funding if satisfactory progress is maintained.
-Nominees must be incoming first-semester graduate degree or doctoral students for the fall semester.
+Each year Fresno State awards graduate students President’s Graduate Scholars scholarships of up to $3,000 each.
+Nominees can apply for a second year of funding if satisfactory progress is maintained.

 University Scholarships for Graduate Students

 Scholarship applications and information for postbaccalaureate/graduate students for the current academic year will only be available and accepted online.
 Students may log on to http://fresnostate.edu/studentaffairs/scholarships and click on Scholarship Application.